cashisgoingtozero/website/README.md

 # website
-Public driven website for the oficial token CASH IS GOING TO ZERO: https://cashisgoingtozero.github.io/website/
+Public driven website for the oficial token FIAT IS GOING TO ZERO: https://cashisgoingtozero.github.io/website/

 # FIAT IS GOING TO ZERO